Ahmed al-Sharaa: Early actions

-On 13 March, al-Sharaa signed an interim constitution for a transitional period of five years.
-The Constitution sets a presidential system with the executive power at the hands of the president who appoints the ministers, without the position of prime minister.
-This constitution enshrines Islamic law as the main derivation of jurisprudence while preserving freedoms of opinion and expression.
-The People's Assembly was established to serve as the parliament during the five-year transition, overseeing the drafting of a new permanent constitution.
+On 12 March 2025, the Syrian caretaker government announced the formation of a National Security Council, to be chaired by al-Sharaa.
+The next day on 13 March, he signed Syria's constitutional declaration, which set a five-year transitional period, established a presidential system with executive power vested in the president who appoints ministers, and abolished the position of prime minister.
+It enshrined Islamic law as the main source of jurisprudence while preserving freedoms of opinion and expression, and established the People's Assembly to serve as the Syrian parliament during the transition and oversee the drafting of a new permanent constitution.